Beagle 2: Mission failure

 Although the Beagle 2 craft successfully deployed from the Mars Express, confirmation of a successful landing was not forthcoming.
 It should have come on 25 December 2003 when Beagle 2 was to have contacted NASA's 2001 Mars Odyssey spacecraft.
 In the following days, the Lovell Telescope at Jodrell Bank failed to pick up a signal from Beagle 2.
 The team said they were "still hopeful" of finding a successful return signal.

 Attempts were made throughout January and February 2004 to contact Beagle 2 using Mars Express.
 The first of these occurred on 7 January 2004.
 Although regular calls were made, hope was placed on communication occurring on 12 January, when Beagle 2 was pre-programmed to expect the Mars Express probe to fly overhead, and on 2 February, when the probe was supposed to resort to the last communication back-up mode, Auto-transmit.
 No communication was ever established with Beagle 2, which was declared lost on 6 February 2004 by the Beagle 2 Management Board.
-On 11 February, ESA announced an inquiry into the failure of Beagle 2 would be held.
-The board of inquiring was unable to find concrete reasons for the probe's failure and listed plausible reasons on the report they released on 24 August 2004.
+On 11 February, the ESA announced an inquiry into the failure of Beagle 2 would be held.
+The board of inquiry was unable to find concrete reasons for the probe's failure and listed plausible reasons on the report they released on 24 August 2004.

 On 20 December 2005, Pillinger released specially processed images from the Mars Global Surveyor that suggested Beagle 2 had landed in a crater at the landing site on Isidis Planitia.
 It was claimed the blurry images showed the primary impact site as a dark patch and, a short distance away, Beagle 2 surrounded by the deflated airbags and with its solar panels extended.
 Mars Reconnaissance Orbiter's HiRISE camera imaged the area in February 2007 and revealed the crater was empty.